sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 ---

-## Let's start
+## Defining a point

-to define a point we can theoretically use
+To define a vertex we can theoretically use

 ```javascript
 var p = [x, y];